ronilaukkarinen/mastodon-bird-ui/README.md

 See the previous answer.
 Mastodon Bird UI is not an app, it's a CSS file that you can use with any Mastodon instance.
 You don't need to run a separate instance just for this UI and perhaps you shouldn't either.

 If you really would want this to run in a separate URL, you could in theory set up another nginx host for a subdomain and just use [ngx_http_sub_module](http://nginx.org/en/docs/http/ngx_http_sub_module.html) to load up a CSS file.
 I haven't tried this and it might not be even possible, but it's worth a try.

+### Why the advanced web interface is not styled?

+It's a choice.
+I don't use the advanced web interface myself, it's too noisy for me.
+It would also complicate the CSS file a lot and I'm currently not willing to do that.

+It would mean that I would have to go through every single element all over again and make sure the advanced web interface is styled properly.
+It would also make the CSS file very large and I want to keep the single CSS file as maintainable as possible.

+### Why the admin interface is not styled?

+Similar answer than to the question [above](#why-the-advanced-web-interface-is-not-styled).
+We don't spend much time in the admin interface and it's not a priority for me to style it.
+It would mean too much work and it's not worth it right now.

 ## Goals